 The available content encodings include

-deflate.
-By default, the content encodings configured in Environment Configuration > Server Settings > General are used, which apply at the API Gateway instance level.
-The default is no content encodings.
+API Gateway uses the content encodings configured in the general settings, Environment Configuration > Server Settings > General, by default.
+This configuration applies at the API Gateway instance level.
+When these settings list a value of

 Add content encodings